juicebucket/roadmap_classic/README.md

 - **Uploading Existing Roadmaps:** Users can upload other people's existing roadmaps and start tracking their progress immediately.
 - **Tracking Progress:** Track your progress on various tracks with an easy-to-use and intuitive user interface.
 - **Edit already created maps:** Edit your goals already after creating a roadmap.
-- **Customise lines:** Add and delete ‘sections’ as needed to customise the roadmap to your needs.
+- **Customise rows:** Add or delete 'rows' as needed to customise the roadmap to your needs.
 - **Set deadlines:** Set deadlines for your roadmaps to stay on track and achieve your goals within the specified timeframe.
 Application will notify you of upcoming deadlines.

 ## Program screenshots: